ispysoftware/agent-install-scripts/README.md

 # Updating Agent

-To update Agent to the latest version for your platform you can either click on the server icon and "Update Agent" if you have a license or a subscription or you can do it manually:
+If you have a license or a subscription you can update Agent to the latest version by clicking on the server menu and "Update Agent".

+To update Agent manually follow the following steps:

 Stop the Agent Service